Russo-Prussian alliance: Genesis and intention

 The treaty was a creation of the Russian diplomat Nikita Panin.
 It expanded on the Treaty of Saint Petersburg of 1762, which ended the fighting in the Seven Years' War between Prussia and Russia.
 Signed on 11 April 1764, it laid the foundation for the "northern system" in Russian politics in which Russia and Prussia were allied with Great Britain.
 Although the Anglo-Prussian Alliance had waned around that time, the ties between Great Britain and Russia strengthened, with a trade alliance signed in 1766.

 The alliance was defensive in nature, each party declaring it would protect the territorial stability of the other.
 This provided Prussia with important security on the international scene by turning its most dangerous enemy into an ally.
 The alliance was also aimed at counteracting the power of the Habsburgs.
 From Russia's perspective, Austria had been less willing to compromise on issues related to the expanding Russian sphere of influence and was thus less attractive as an ally at that time.
 According to some historians, Russia would become the dominating partner in the alliance, partially fulfilling one of its goals from the Seven Years' War: increased influence over Prussia.
 Others have taken the view that the treaty was a skillful victory for Prussia despite the tendency of Russia to treat Prussia as a junior partner.
-Shortly before his death, Frederick the Great of Prussia declared that it was the most advantageous treaty he had made.
+Shortly before his death in 1786, Frederick the Great of Prussia declared that it was the most advantageous treaty he had made.

-Not insignificantly, the treaty also allowed Prussia and Russia to exercise better control over the Polish–Lithuanian Commonwealth; both parties agreed to prevent the election of a third king from the House of Wettin.
-The two countries thus worked together to ensure the election of their own candidate, Stanisław August Poniatowski, later that year.
-The treaty also included a provision allowing the signatories to intervene in Poland in case of an unapproved regime change.
-In fact, the two powers, together with Austria, would intervene jointly in Poland following the War of the Bar Confederation, resulting in the First Partition of Poland in 1772.